GOOD. blog

-Two years ago I did something my accountant wasn’t thrilled about: I ordered a product from the US, paid ridiculous shipping, waited weeks, and when they finally arrived I celebrated as if I’d won the lottery.
+Two years ago I did something my accountant wasn’t thrilled about: I ordered a product from the US, paid ridiculous shipping costs, waited weeks, and when it finally arrived I celebrated like I’d won the lottery.

 Those capsules?
 Adaptiv Capsules.